What is Usability Testing? Types, Benefits, Examples and More

 what environment or technical issues they run into

 Usability testing partners.
 Functional or usability testing partners can conduct testing on behalf of the organization.
 While this usability testing method involves some additional cost, a partner typically offers expertise that the organization does not have in house.
 Additionally, the usability or UX testing partner typically has access to a broad pool of potential participants, which it can cultivate based on the client’s needs.
-For example, the client might request 20-29 year-olds with Apple mobile devices in APAC for an upcoming product launch — a usability testing partner, such as Applause, must meet this need and provide experienced researchers to elicit the necessary insights from participants.
+For example, the client might request 20-29 year-olds with Apple mobile devices in APAC for an upcoming product launch — a UX testing partner, such as Applause, must meet this need and provide experienced researchers to elicit the necessary insights from participants.
 While there is a cost component to this approach, it is equally — or more — costly to pay in-house UX researchers, recruit researchers, purchase and maintain equipment, and conduct testing.
 A usability testing partner provides high-quality usability feedback that can overcome this expense and let the organization focus on other objectives.

 Benefits of usability testing

 Keeping customers happy while serving them effectively and efficiently is the best way for any company to achieve its primary goal of maximizing profits.
 However, the organization must buy into the benefits of usability testing.
-Without the agreement and understanding that these user insights will deliver valuable action items, software usability testing initiatives can fall flat, as the organization moves on to prioritize other items in the backlog.
-Invest in usability testing to get value out of the approach.
+Without the agreement and understanding that these user insights will deliver valuable action items, software usability initiatives can fall flat, as the organization moves on to prioritize other items in the backlog.
+Invest in UX testing to get value out of the approach.

 Organizations can realize a number of benefits of usability testing, some of which we mentioned already, including: